tilburgsciencehub/website/content/building-blocks/configure-your-computer/statistics-and-computation/r.md

 ## Making R find packages on the command prompt
 You can now access R directly from the command prompt.
-Nevertheless, code that runs perfectly on R Studio might return "Error in library(x)" on the command prompt.
+Nevertheless, code that runs perfectly on R Studio might return `Error in library(x)` on the command prompt.

 Why is that?
-Sometimes, when running R from the command line it doesn't find the packages that were installed in your user library paths.
+Sometimes, when running R from the command line, it doesn't find the packages that were installed in your *user library* paths.

 **Solution:** Tell R where to find your user library.